cm-tle-pred/cm-tle-pred.github.io/index.md

 # Supervised Learning

-## Workflow, Learning Methods and Feature Tuning
+## Workflow, Learning Methods, and Feature Tuning

-For the supervised section of the [machine learning pipeline](#b-machine-learning-pipeline), pytorch was the library selected for building and training a model.
+For the supervised section of the [machine learning pipeline](#b-machine-learning-pipeline), PyTorch was the library selected for building and training a model.
 At first, a simple fully-connected network consisting of only one hidden layer was created and trained.
 Deeper networks with a varying number of hidden layers and widths were then created, utilizing the ReLU activation function and dropout.
 More advanced models were employed next including a regression version of a ResNet28 model based on the paper by [Chen D. et al, 2020 "Deep Residual Learning for Nonlinear Regression"](https://www.mdpi.com/1099-4300/22/2/193) and a Bilinear model was also created with the focus of correcting for the difference between the output feature and the input feature of the same name.
 See [Appendix H. Neighboring Pair Model](#h-neighboring-pair-model) for more details on the bilinear model.
 Due to the size of the training set, a subset of the training set was also used.
 During this investigation, changes to data filtering were made to eliminate the training on bad data.
 See [Appendix C. Simple Neural Network Investigation](#c-simple-neural-network-investigation) for further details.

 In later models, Adam and AdamW optimizers were experimented with.
 AdamW resulted in faster learning so was generally preferred.
 Understanding that AdamW doesn't generalize as well as SGD, the volume of the data and utilizing dropout ensured there were no issues with overfitting.
 At this stage, the models were starting to show some progress in capturing the shape of the data.
 See [Appendix D. Models Learning Data Shape](#d-models-learning-data-shape).
 To see how performance could be further improved, separate models were trained for each output feature.
 This resulted in reduced loss and thus better capture of data shape.

 During training, the loss values were monitored and corrections were made to the learning rate to prevent overfitting and decrease model training times.
-This required the automaic saving of models and evaluating at each epoch and then restoring models to previous versions when training went awry.
+This required the automatic saving of models and evaluating at each epoch and then restoring models to previous versions when training went awry.

 ## Random Pair Model

-The ideal model would accept a TLE for a satellite with any target `EPOCH` and predict the new TLE values and consistently produce a propagated result that represented a more accurate representation of the satellite's true postion and velocity.
+The ideal model would accept a TLE for a satellite with any target `EPOCH` and predict the new TLE values and consistently produce a propagated result that represented a more accurate representation of the satellite's true position and velocity.
 Therefore, for this model variant and for a given satellite in a dataset, the TLEs were random paired together.
-This resulted in the differences between the reference and target epochs to form a unimodal symmetric distribution centering near zero and expanding out in both directions where the extremes represented the differences between th maximum epoch and minimum epoch in the training set.
+This resulted in the differences between the reference and target epochs to form a unimodal symmetric distribution centering near zero and expanding out in both directions where the extremes represented the differences between the maximum epoch and minimum epoch in the training set.

 ### Preparing the Dataset